Home » Banking

 For some people, any monthly banking fee is anathema, and they want an online bank that can handle all their day-to-day banking needs – such as with Tangerine.

-If you are looking for the best savings rates for your money or are looking for high-interest rates GICs, TFSA, or RRSP savings accounts, EQ Bank is an excellent choice.
+If you are looking for the best savings rates for your money or high-interest rates GICs, TFSA, or RRSP savings accounts, EQ Bank is an excellent choice.

 You can also combine both banks to enjoy the benefits they offer.